Charles (Tamil militant)

-Shanmuganathan Ravishankar (சண்முகநாதன் ரவிசங்கர் Caṇmukanātaṉ Ravicaṅkar; died 5 January 2008; commonly known by the nom de guerre Charles) was a leading member of the TOSIS, the intelligence wing of Liberation Tigers of Tamil Eelam (LTTE), a separatist Tamil militant organisation in Sri Lanka.
+Shanmuganathan Ravishankar (ஷண்முகநாதன் ரவிஶங்கர Caṇmukanātaṉ Ravicaṅkara; died 5 January 2008; commonly known by the nom de guerre Charles) was a leading member of the TOSIS, the intelligence wing of Liberation Tigers of Tamil Eelam (LTTE), a separatist Tamil militant organisation in Sri Lanka.

 Ravishankar was from Point Pedro.
 He joined the LTTE in December 1985, whilst still at school, and took on the nom de guerre Charles.
 His first duty was to be a sentry near Point Pedro army camp after school.
 He abandoned his education in 1987.
 He then worked in a shop run by the LTTE.
 Charles' first armed combat was in May 1987 during the Vadamarachchi Operation (Operation Liberation) in which the Sri Lankan military recaptured most of Vadamarachchi.
 He took part in the LTTE's retaliatory attack on the army camp at Nelliady Central College on 5 July 1987.

 Charles then served under Captain Morris, the LTTE's commander for Point Pedro, taking part in operations against the Indian Peace Keeping Force (IPKF).
-Charles then served in Manal Aru before returning to Jaffna peninsula.
+Charles then served in Manal Aru before returning to Jaffna Peninsula.
 He was the LTTE's commander for Vadamarachchi when the IPKF withdrew to India in 1990.

 Charles was introduced to the LTTE's intelligence head Pottu Amman by his body guard Kili.
 Pottu Amman chose Charles to prepare a base in southern Sri Lanka for attacks.
 Charles and some other intelligence operatives were sent to Colombo in early 1990.
 He returned to the north after war broke out again between the LTTE and the Sri Lankan military in June 1990.
 The LTTE then received intelligence that Deputy Defence Minister Ranjan Wijeratne and the Joint Operations Command were planning to assassinate LTTE leader V. Prabhakaran as he and his wife Mathivathani were praying at the Nallur Kandaswamy temple in Jaffna.
 Charles was sent back to Colombo in January 1991 to deliver the LTTE's response to the assassination plot.
 Wijeratne was assassinated on 2 March 1991 and the Joint Operations Command building was blown up on 22 June 1991.
 Charles is alleged to have taken part in both attacks.
 He is also alleged to have taken part in the assassinations of Clancy Fernando (16 November 1992); Lalith Athulathmudali (23 April 1993); President Ranasinghe Premadasa (1 May 1993); and Gamini Dissanayake, Ossie Abeygunasekera, Weerasinghe Mallimarachchi, G. M. Premachandra and Gamini Wijesekara (24 October 1994).
 He is also alleged to have taken part in the attacks on the Kolonnawa fuel storage complex (20 October 1995) and Kelanithissa power plant (14 November 1997).
 Charles is alleged to have masterminded the Central Bank bombing on 31 January 1996.
 Prabhakaran is alleged to have given Charles a Mitsubishi Pajero as a reward for the Central Bank attack.
 By now, Charles had earned a fearsome reputation as TOSIS' deadliest field agent.